Please note: the programme is subject to change

 15:45 – 16:30

-Time for change?
-A comparative look at Scotland’s exam system
+Time for Change?
+A Comparative Look at Scotland’s Exam System

-Professor Gordon Stobart, Emeritus Professor of Education at the Institute of Education, University College London
+Speaker: Professor Gordon Stobart, Emeritus Professor of Education at the Institute of Education, University College London

-Chair: Dr Grace Vickers, Chief Executive, Midlothian Council
+Chair: Dr Grace Vickers, Chief Executive, Midlothian Council and Solace Scotland Portfolio Lead for Education

 16:30 – 17:30

-Your choice of 4 Breakout sessions
+Your choice of 2 breakout sessions

 Breakout 1: